stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 *Technologies*

-BEcause of its reliability and years of improvement as the base of the backend, java was chosen.
-To imporve the startup time and quickly create functioning code, springboot was the chosen framework. its dependency on new weather data provided through an API arrose the need for a database to relieve the API. ostgreSQL was chosen for its reliability and strong compatibility with standard SQL.
+Java was selected as the backend language due to its reliability and long-standing maturity.
+To improve startup time and enable rapid development of functional components, the Spring Boot framework was used.
+Since the system depends on frequently updated weather data provided via an external API, a database was introduced to reduce the load on the API.
+PostgreSQL was chosen for its robustness and strong compatibility with standard SQL.

 *Architecture*